koszti/paniq-room-props/README.md

 Open the `config.py` file in this repo and change at least the following properties to fit to your environment:

 ```
+# MQTT topic names will be derived from the prop name.
+Make it unique acress all props
+PROP_NAME = "Prop1"

 # WIFI details for Raspberry PI Pico W
 WIFI_SSID = "your-ssid"
 WIFI_PASSWORD = "your-secret"